mitodl/mit-open/e2e_testing/README.md

 yarn test:production
 ```

-A Docker Compose configuration at [../docker-compose-e2e-tests.yml](../docker-compose-e2e-tests.yml) provides the minimal run configuration for starting services needed for testing, the Postgres database, the backend web service and our nginx reverse proxy:
+A Docker Compose configuration at [../docker-compose-e2e-tests.yml](../docker-compose-e2e-tests.yml) provides the minimal run configuration for starting services needed for testing, the Postgres database, the backend web service and our nginx reverse proxy.

 Services can be started with: